top of page

 A Bit of an Intro to DBT

-DBT stands for Dialectical Behavior Therapy, and I like to explain that this is a therapy, it’s a behavior therapy, which means we’re going to target behaviors in order to affect how you’re feeling, and the nuance that DBT adds over other behavior therapies is the idea of dialectics.
+DBT stands for Dialectical Behavior Therapy.
+It is a therapy, it’s a behavior therapy, which means we’re going to target behaviors (and cognitions!) in order to affect how you’re feeling, and the nuance that DBT adds over other CBTs is the idea of dialectics.
 Dialectics is a type of philosophy with a few different components to it, and the important part about it to remember is that there are always multiple truths.
 There is always more than one way to look at something, in this world.
 Of course, Hashem is one, Hashem echad.
-And He created this world with the word “bereishis”, with the letter “beis”, this world is only multiples.
+And He created this world with the word “bereishis”, with the letter “beis”, this world signifies multiplicity.
 This is important because it helps us to see the grays rather than getting stuck in the black and white.

 Our most important dialectic in DBT is acceptance and change.
 Behavior therapy prior to DBT was completely change focused and when Marsha Linehan, PhD, began offering her treatment to women with chronic suicidality, she found that they pushed back, saying “hey, you are not understanding how hard my life is, and you’re expecting me to just change.”
-She then switched to a Rogerian approach focused on acceptance and validation, only to receive further pushback, “my life is a disaster, I need you to stop validating me and actually help me fix it.”
+She then switched to a Rogerian, person-centered approach focused on acceptance and validation, only to receive further pushback, “my life is a disaster, I need you to stop validating me and actually help me fix it.”
 This led her to adding a dialectical approach that balances both acceptance and change strategies across treatment.
+The overarching goal of DBT is to help clients build a life worth living.

-So, the skills we cover in treatment are balanced by acceptance and change skills.
+The skills we cover in treatment are balanced by acceptance and change skills.
 Our acceptance skills are mindfulness and distress tolerance.
 Our change skills are emotion regulation and interpersonal effectiveness.
-For the adolescent adaptation, we add the walking the middle path skills which are about learning to manage family conflict.
+For the adolescent adaptation, we add the walking the middle path skills which are about learning to manage family conflict - these are dialectical strategies.
 While many people think of DBT as a treatment about skills, skills are really only part of a nuanced and complex treatment model.
-There are 4 modes of comprehensive DBT: (1) individual DBT, (2) DBT skills group, (3) phone coaching, and (4) consultation team for the therapist.
+There are 4 modes of treatment in comprehensive DBT: (1) individual DBT which is a certain style of doing individual therapy involving diary cards and chain analyses of target behaviors to learn patterns and make sure therapy addresses those patterns (family or parenting sessions are often included as well, as needed), (2) DBT skills group where clients learn skills, (3) phone coaching which helps with generalization of the things learned in individual and group, and (4) consultation team for the therapist so the therapist keeps being an awesome DBT therapist.
 Without all 4 modes, it’s not full DBT.
-Skills alone can be a helpful adjunct to treatment for some people, and for people struggling with borderline personality disorder, full DBT is recommended.
+Skills alone can be a helpful adjunct to treatment for some people, and for people who need full DBT, skills alone is not recommended.

 Related Posts